diarworld/zabbix-flume-template/README.md

 * Put userparameter_flume.conf to /etc/zabbix/zabbix_agentd.d/userparameter_flume.conf (Modify this config, if you use different path for externascript)
 * restart zabbix agent on Flume hosts.
 * Import zabbix-flume-template to your Zabbix.
+* If you change Apache Flume parameter -Dflume.monitoring.port (default 41414), then you need to edit monitoring port in Zabbix: Configuration -> Templates -> Template App Flume -> Macros -> {$FLUME_PORT}

 ### Test insallation